mannycerna/midterm-review/README.md

 ### `damageCalculator`

-Write a function called `damageCalculator` that takes in 2 character objects A character object looks as follows:
+Write a function called `damageCalculator` that takes in 2 character objects.
+In this function, the first character parameter will attack the second character.
+Your job is to calculate how much damage would be done by the first character to the second character and return the damage dealt.
+A character object looks as follows:

 ```